dawn-network/dawn/README.md

 Glogchain is dawn's first application specific blockchain.
 Our blockchain stores a ledger and webtorrent hashes.
 It will serve webtorent files to a single page web application that handles a number of different content types.
 The back end API is provided by our network of validators.
 Users upload content in text, audio, and video file formats and are able to share this content with their friends.

 By building this repository you can use an incomplete version of our network.

+## test network
 If you wish to join the test network as a validator, please contact Jacob Gadikian at faddat@gmail.com on Google Hangouts.

-The new front end Web UI will be available shortly.

 ## Torrent Hashing: Intentionally Awesome